Stars and Stripes Forever (film): Cast

-Reception
+Production and reception

+Twentieth Century-Fox first announced the production in December 1942, as a patriotic musical for wartime audiences.
+It was postponed because there were delays in gathering all the original Sousa arrangements and scores.
+The film finally went into production in April 1952, too late to be completed in time for Fourth of July playdates in theaters, so it was scheduled as Fox's Christmas release in December 1952.
+Fox did not consider waiting until the following summer, because its new, widescreen CinemaScope process was about to be unveiled.
+Stars and Stripes Forever became the last of the studio's major musicals filmed in the traditional, full-screen format.

+The film was well received by critics and audiences.
+Film Bulletin reported: "This lively and ingratiating biography of John Philip Sousa... is the kind of movie that will send patrons marching to theatre boxoffices everywhere.
+Stars and Stripes Forever is not a serious biography, just a good-natured sketch of the March King's career, but it loaded with human interest and humorous incidents that should capture the imagination of audiences, as did Sousa himself."
 Bosley Crowther, film critic for The New York Times, wrote that "This big, brassy Technicolored picture ... is, in substance, a rambling review of the musical triumphs of the famous bandmaster, whom Clifton Webb regally plays.
 And as such, it is much more rewarding in its thumpings and boomings of a rousing band than it is in its illuminations of personalities or plot".

-At the film review aggregator website Rotten Tomatoes, 84% of 273 users liked the film, giving it an average rating of 3.7/5.

 Music

 The "Presidential Polonaise", a Sousa composition, may be heard during the White House scene in which the President is hounded by a senator about a postmaster appointment.
 President Benjamin Harrison sends a request for a more lively piece of music in order to speed up the reception line, and Sousa and his band strike up "Semper Fidelis".
 Both pieces were specifically written by Sousa for White House functions: the "Presidential Polonaise" for indoor events, "Semper Fidelis" for outdoor functions.